memothelemo/rbxts-transformer-fs/README.md

 # rbxts-transformer-fs

+## Info

 **rbxts-transformer-fs** is a transformer designed for roblox-ts.

-It allows to use or mainpulate project filesystem and do the transformer its thing.

-## Warning

-_If you installed rbxts-transformer-path, please replace it with rbxts-transformer-ts and good to go!_
+It allows to convert from any file system related functions to an expected functionality offered with this transformer.

 ## Usage